hrittik777/ds-alg-questions/README.md

-# Data Structures and Algorithms questions solved in JavaScript
+# Data Structures and Algorithms questions solved in JavaScript/TypeScript

-This repository contains solutions in JavaScript to Data Structures and Algorithms questions found on the following platforms:
+This repository contains solutions in JavaScript/TypeScript to Data Structures and Algorithms questions found on the following platforms:
 - LeetCode
 - Codility
 - Cracking The Coding Interview